Relaxation

 Reflexology

-Reflexology is a complementary therapy that involves having gentle pressure applied to the soles of your feet.
+Reflexology is a complementary therapy where gentle pressure is applied to the soles of your feet.
 Some people find that it helps them to feel more relaxed, eases their anxiety and reduces their fatigue.

 I find reflexology reduces my pain, helps me relax and improves my sleep.